 In addition to the restrictions on betting, there are a few rules that apply directly to VA sportsbooks.
 This includes a 15% tax on revenue and a $250,000 operator fee.
 While these are not the most sportsbook-friendly fees in the US sports betting market, they are far from the worst.
 As a result, Virginia sports bettors will have plenty of sportsbooks to choose from.

 Virginia elected to not require sportsbooks to partner with the state's established casinos.
 As a result, more mobile and online sportsbooks can enter the market, giving VA bettors even more betting options.

 Despite not requiring sportsbooks to partner with licensed casinos, several have already formed important partnerships within the state of Virginia.
-These range from FanDuel's partnership with the Washington Football Team to William Hill partnering with Caesars Casino.
+These include partnerships like FanDuel's recent deal with the Washington Football Team.
 These partnerships open the door to new brick-and-mortar sportsbook options throughout the state of Virginia.

 This decision also means VA bettors will have faster access to a wider variety of casino and poker apps.
 This drives competition in the market which means better promotion options, higher overall quality of games and software, and an overall bettor-friendly market.

 Sportsbook promotions vary widely from book-to-book and season-to-season.
 Luckily for VA bettors, the NBA Playoffs are a great time for sportsbooks to offer aggressive new player promotions.

 This, combined with the state only recently launching legal sports betting, has created a competitive atmosphere driving huge sportsbook bonus offers.

 The top-rated sportsbook promotions for Virginia this January include free bets, risk-free bets, deposit bonuses, and ridiculous odds boost opportunities.
 The best offers of the year always come in the first month of the NFL season, so stay tuned for updated promotions from each VA sportsbook.